actualbudget/docs/docs/Installing/DockerWithNginx.md

 ## Hosting Actual on a home server with Docker and NGINX

 Self-hosting ActualServer provides peace of mind and easy access to maintain your budgets.
-The process outline below will give you ActualServer with HTTPS (secure) access.
+The process outline below creates an ActualServer with HTTPS (secure) access on port 9443.
 This is accomplished through Docker Compose and NGINX configured as a Reverse Proxy.

 ## Prerequisites
 * Ubuntu Desktop or Server (v22.04 has been tested)